 Role of Compensation Consultant.
 The Compensation Committee has the sole authority to retain compensation consultants or advisors to assist it in fulfilling its responsibilities, including evaluating CEO, executive and non-employee director compensation, and in fulfilling its other responsibilities.
 From time to time, management also retains its own outside compensation consultants.
-In 2017, the Committee directly engaged FW Cook & Co., Inc. ("FW Cook") as its independent compensation consultant.
+In 2018, the Committee directly engaged Frederic W. Cook & Co., Inc. ("FW Cook") as its independent compensation consultant.
 FW Cook's work with the Committee included analyses, advice, guidance and recommendations on executive compensation levels versus peers, market trends and incentive plan designs.
-In addition, in 2017, FW Cook conducted a review of our current peer group to ensure that it continues to serve as an appropriate benchmark for executive and non-employee director compensation levels and practices.
-FW Cook also reviewed our executive pay for performance, our aggregate long-term incentive practices, and provided updates on executive compensation trends and developments.
+In addition, in 2018, FW Cook conducted a review of our current peer group to ensure that it continues to serve as an appropriate benchmark (after the acquisition of Frutarom) for executive and non-employee director compensation levels and practices for 2019.
+FW Cook also reviewed our executive pay for performance, our executive benefit and perquisite programs, our aggregate long-term incentive practices, and provided updates on executive compensation trends and developments.
 FW Cook will continue to work with the Committee to provide it with analyses, advice, guidance and recommendations on executive compensation levels versus peers, market trends and incentive plan designs.
 FW Cook was engaged exclusively by the Committee on executive and director compensation matters and does not have any other consulting arrangements with the Company.
 The Compensation Committee considered the independence of FW Cook and determined that no conflicts of interest exist.